Rap Mogul Jay-Z Launches Venture Capital Fund

 Perhaps Jay-Z’s biggest investment so far has been the polarizing music streaming service Tidal, which telecommunications giant Sprint acquired a 33 percent stake with a valuation of $600 million in earlier this year.
 As the New York Times reported at the time, the Sprint deal was a “lifeline” for a company that has been plagued with rumors of an impending sale or shuttering since Jay-Z came on board in 2015.

 In between all of his business ventures, Jay-Z managed to sell over $55 million records globally while creating the power couple of the century when he married Beyonce in 2008.
-Less talked about has been his enduring partnership with Jay Brown.
+Less talked about his enduring partnership with Jay Brown.

 Jay Brown: Man of Mystery

 If the Trump administration is looking for inspiration on how to quell the endless leaks, they should search no further than Jay-Z’s very tight and small circle of friends and business associates.
-The nucleus of Jay-Z’s team is his Roc Nation squad consisting of Tyran ‘Tata’ Smith and Jay Brown.
+The nucleus of Jay-Z’s team is his Roc Nation squad consisting of Tyran “Tata” Smith and Jay Brown.

 A fourth member of Jay-Z’s team, John Meneilly, broke ties with the mogul back in 2014.
 While publications, such as the NY Daily News speculated that Meneilly had been dismissed, the true nature of the split was never revealed and it is clear that both Brown and Smith are not talking.